bananenbiegerei/wmde-starter/README.md

 For building (for production site) run `npm run build`.

 For creating an archive to install the theme run `npm run package`.
 A zip will be created in `dist` with a timestamped theme version.
 Note that this will also delete all symbolic links in the `acf-json` directory.
+Upload zip file to bb server.
+You wll find a directory called updates/themes.
+Upload and rename the zip file on server to only "wmde".
+Go to wordpress instance -> themes.
+Mark the theme and check for updates.
+Then update.

 _Do not manually upload files to the live server.
 Install the theme in the backend with the zipfile (unless it's for an emergency fix)._